Detroit Pistons disappoint after Warriors' diss: 'I thought we’d come out with more juice'

 The Pistons in general will feel a whole lot better whenever they figure out what it’s like to have a winning streak.

-This article originally appeared on Detroit Free Press: Detroit Pistons disappoint after Warriors' diss with flat opens
+This article originally appeared on Detroit Free Press: Detroit Pistons disappoint after Warriors diss, lack 'juice'